 Key Stage 3 (Years 7 – 9):

-English, Mathematics, Science, Modern Foreign Languages, History, Geography, Computing, Art, Drama, Food Technology, Music, Physical Education, Religious Education, PSHE, and Spiritual, Moral, Social and Cultural Education.
+English Language, English Literature, Mathematics, Science, Modern Foreign Languages, History, Geography, Computing, Art, Drama, Food Technology, Music, Design Technology, Physical Education, Religious Studies, PSHE, and Spiritual, Moral, Social and Cultural Education.

 Students will study a Key Stage 3 curriculum for three years, with guided choices made at the end of Year 9.